-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 66, the National Coverage Determination governing Medicare hyperthermia for cancer treatment, effective January 9, 2026.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 66, the National Coverage Determination governing Medicare coverage of local hyperthermia for cancer treatment, effective January 9, 2026.
 Here's what billing teams need to know.

 Field Detail